August 12, 2015

 Meanwhile, hiring data scientists with advanced background in statistics and computer science, is for the time being proving difficult.
 “Hiring teams, instead of the mythical all-rounder, is a good way to get around the skills gap,” says Stevenson.
 “A single expert, would be prohibitively expensive, even if found.
 It is much better to determine the skills required and recruit a team to fulfil the project requirements,” he suggests.

 To put things in perspective, even though data science requires specialised hard to find skills, it is attracting lots of smart professionals who recognise the potential of big data.
-Short terms there will be shortages, no doubt, but in the longer term, the skills gap will be bridged.Posted about 6 years ago
+Short terms there will be shortages, no doubt, but in the longer term, the skills gap will be bridged.Posted almost 7 years ago